 Personal Liability - Accidents happen.
 The personal liability section of your policy protects you or covered family members (named insureds) living at your property, against lawsuits for injuries or property damage, up to a certain amount.

 Additional Living Expenses (ALE) - This beneficial coverage saves the day when you're unexpectedly displaced from your home due to a loss by a covered peril on your homeowners policy.
 For example, if your home gets damaged or destroyed by a fire and is deemed uninhabitable, your additional living expense coverage will reimburse you for reasonable expenses incurred during the time period that you are away from your destroyed home (hotel stay, food, and other personal items), up to a certain amount and with certain restrictions.

 Intentional Harm/Injury - Because it is illegal to intentionally harm someone else or their property, it would therefore be illegal for an insurance company to pay for those crimes.
 As mentioned above, your personal liability coverage on your homeowners policy will pay for unintentional accidents or injuries, up to a certain amount.

-Business Pursuits - Because they pose a greater liability risk, home-operated businesses typically aren't covered under a standard homeowners policy.
-This includes common home business ventures like petting zoos, daycares, salons, or u-pick gardens.
+Business Pursuits - Because they pose a greater liability risk, home-operated businesses with multiple employees or frequent visitors typically aren't covered under a standard homeowners policy.
+This includes common home business ventures like petting zoos or u-pick gardens.
 The home-based business would need to be insured under a commercial insurance policy for there to be adequate coverage.

 Earthquakes/Floods - In most states, including Missouri, earthquakes, sinkholes, and other earth movements are not covered by a standard homeowners insurance policy.
 However, earthquake coverage can be added to your policy as an endorsement for an additional cost.
 Flood insurance must be purchased as a separate policy and is available only through the government-run National Flood Insurance Program.